nagyistoce/hookops-lab/_posts/2017-02-15-find-saas-customers.markdown

 date: 2017-02-15 10:45
 permalink: find-saas-customers.html
 keywords: "profitable SaaS customers, capture exit traffic, install exit form"
 excerpt: "You’ve heard about their huge mailing lists.
 You’ve seen their busy blogs and overloaded Stripe dashboards.
-If you want more subscribers and more customers, capture exit traffic."
+If you want more subscribers and more customers, capture exit traffic and avoid these 3 traffic and conversion mistakes."
 author: rkcudjoe
 image: '/images/saas_customers.png'
 ---